Kwan Im Thong Hood Cho Temple

 Kwan Im Thong Hood Cho Temple in February 2024.

 Kwan Im Thong Hood Cho Temple (Guānyīn Táng Fózǔ Miào (觀音堂佛祖廟, Koan-im Tông Hu̍t-chó͘ Biō)) is a traditional Chinese temple situated at 178 Waterloo Street in Singapore.
 The temple is of significance to the Buddhist community among Chinese Singaporeans, and is believed to bring worshippers good luck after praying to the Kuan Yin or Avalokiteśvara, the Goddess of Mercy.
 The temple is also involved in charity work, contributing to several health and educational organisations.

 The Kwan Im Temple and the nearby Sri Krishnan Temple are known for having evolved a social practice termed "cross-worshipping", where many devotees of either temple also worship at the other.
 This practice is commonly seen as a microcosm of Singapore's multi-religious society.

 History and architecture

 According to inscriptions at the temple, the temple started in 1884 when a company, Chen Liang Cheng (陈两成), donated a parcel of land to build a temple.

 In 1895, the temple was renovated and in 1980, it went through a major expansion and renovation.
-The 1980 expansion costs $5 million dollars and when completed, the temple stands on an area of 1500 square meters, almost double the size of the original temple.
+The 1980 expansion costs $5 million and when completed, the temple stands on an area of 1500 square meters, almost double the size of the original temple.